-We never rest here at Amped Software and this latest update to Amped FIVE has several popular user requests and important changes.
+We never rest here at Amped Software.
+This latest update to Amped FIVE has several popular user requests and important changes.
 Let us get straight down to business and see the new and exciting developments that will make your life easier when investigating images and video.

 Variable Motion Deblurring